 Nuclear energy related activities Answer The undertaking carries out, funds or has exposures to research, development, demonstration and deployment of innovative electricity generation facilities that produce energy from nuclear processes with minimal waste from the fuel cycle.
-No The undertaking carries out, funds or has exposures to construc- tion and safe operation of new nuclear installations to produce electricity or process heat, including for the purposes of district heating or industrial processes such as hydrogen production, as well as their safety upgrades, using best available technologies.
-No The undertaking carries out, funds or has exposures to safe operation of existing nuclear installations that produce electricity or process heat, including for the purposes of district heating or industrial processes such as hydrogen production from nuclear energy, as well as their safety upgrades.
-No energy, as then as then safety apgradeer Answer iossil gas related activities The undertaking carries out, funds or has exposures to construc- tion or operation of electricity generation facilities that produce Answer No No
+Nc The undertaking carries out, funds or has exposures to construc- tion and safe operation of new nuclear installations to produce electricity or process heat, including for the purposes of district heating or industrial processes such as hydrogen production, as well as their safety upgrades, using best available technologies.
+Nc The undertaking carries out, funds or has exposures to safe operation of existing nuclear installations that produce electricity or process heat, including for the purposes of district heating or Nc industrial processes such as hydrogen production from nuclear energy, as well as their safety upgrades.
+INC industrial processes such as hydrogen production from nuclear industrial processes such as hydrogen production from nuclear energy, as well as their safety upgrades.
+Answei industrial processes such as hydrogen production from nuclear energy, as well as their safety upgrades. ossil gas related activities The undertaking carries out, funds or has exposures to construc- tion or operation of electricity generation facilities that produce Answer Nc